home-assistant/home-assistant.io/source/_integrations/powerwall.markdown

 The following switches are added for each Powerwall:

-- Take Powerwall Off-Grid - Go off-grid (simulate a grid outage)
+- Off-Grid operation - Take your Powerwall off-grid (simulate a grid outage)

 ### Device Info